Shopify/shopify_app/docs/Upgrading.md

 ## Upgrading to `v19.0.0`

+There are several major changes in this release:

-*This change introduced a major change of strategy regarding sessions.*  Due to security changes with browsers, support for cookie based sessions was dropped.
+* A change of strategy regarding sessions: Due to security changes with browsers, support for cookie based sessions was dropped.
 JWT is now the only supported method for managing sessions.

-As part of that change, this update moves API authentication logic from this gem to the [`shopify_api`](https://github.com/Shopify/shopify-api-ruby) gem.
+* As part of that change, this update moves API authentication logic from this gem to the [`shopify_api`](https://github.com/Shopify/shopify-api-ruby) gem.
+* Previously the `shopify_api` gem relied on `ActiveResource`, an outdated library which was [removed](https://github.com/rails/rails/commit/f1637bf2bb00490203503fbd943b73406e043d1d) from Rails in 2012. v10 of `shopify_api` has a replacement approach which aims to provide a similar syntax, but changes will be necessary.

 ### High-level process